 This style of yoga has been hugely popular with urbanites since sequences are stitched together in a flow like experience.
 Vinyasa means a gradual progression or a step-by-step approach that systematically and appropriately takes a student from one point and safely lands them at the next point.
 It is sometimes described as the “breathing system,” or the union of breath and movement that make up the steps.
 This style of class will certainly provide for a robust workout and energises you to the core.
-Combined with funky beats!

 This style of yoga takes on the principles of the traditional roots of yoga.
 Asanas (postures) are held for longer periods of time teaching us to practice with purpose and mindfulness.
 The sequence looks at opening all energy points whilst maintaining a calm and steady pace with the breath throughout this practice.
-Hatha yoga is grounding and promotes the practice of the union in mind, body and spirit.
+Hatha yoga is grounding and promotes the practise of union in mind, body and spirit.

 YIN YANG YOGA

 This styles takes on the principles of yang yoga.
 This practice is cardio based and core instensive using more variations of asanas in order to give the body a physical workout.
 The health benefits are immediate, stiulating bloodflow and energy by twisting and elevating heart rates.
 Ideal for improving stamina and strength.

 Mitigate against arthritis

 Better bone health

 Drains your lymphs